 - Prevent the government from being able to quash dissent

-— Read more on the threats facing our democracy.
+— Read more about the threats facing our democracy.

-— Read more on how we’re taking on this threat.
+— Read more about how we’re taking on this threat.